 They remind me of the late community organizer, Saul Alinsky, who wrote in Rules for Radicals that organizing is the process of highlighting whatever is wrong and convincing people they can do something about it.
 The organizer, especially an outside organizer, must first overcome suspicion and establish credibility.
 Next, the organizer must begin the task of agitating: rubbing resentments, fanning hostilities and searching out controversy.
 This is necessary to get people to participate.
 An organizer has to attack apathy and disturb the prevailing patterns of a complacent community life where people have come to accept a situation: “The first step in community organization is community disorganization.”

 Organizing people around their seeming minor discontent is naturally easier, isn’t it?
-Rabble organizers have antennae for people who have come to feel deserving but impotent, and they stir them up – not necessarily to a boil but enough to make them grumble when they once had rejoiced.
+Rabble organizers have antennae for people who have come to feel deserving but impotent and they stir them up – not necessarily to a boil but enough to make them grumble when they once had rejoiced.

 On what did the rabble focus?
 Not on hunger but dissatisfaction with the variety of food: “At least we had free fish in Egypt…Is it too much to ask?”
 They used the tool of relative deprivation to compare what they had with others – even if those others were still slaves in Egypt.

 Relative deprivation compares what we have with those similar to us.
 When we read about the super-rich, it is more of a distraction than a cause for torment.
 It is entertainment.
 Instead, we compare ourselves to people who have a little more than we do or we envision our life and work really being about our personal fulfillment and convenience.
 All dissatisfaction begins with comparison – either to someone else or to what we imagine would give us the happiness that is ours by right.
-It begins in the vague feeling that someone who may have once been generous is now withholding something from you.
+It begins in the vague feeling that someone who may have once been generous is now withholding something from us.
 It begins with “this is unfair,” and “I am being cheated.”
-The rabble are the sworn enemies of gratitude, and it is gratitude they need to attack right away.
+The rabble are the sworn enemies of gratitude and it is gratitude they need to attack right away.

-Relative depravation is not the same as godly ambition or the desire to make something better of yourself or your circumstances.
+Relative deprivation is not the same as godly ambition or the desire to make something better of yourself or your circumstances.
 Neither is it taking advantage of an opportunity.
-Instead, it is the corrosive dissatisfaction that, instead of creating healthy change, it only destroys the soul.
+Instead, it is the corrosive dissatisfaction that, instead of creating healthy change, only destroys the soul.
 It is what creates entitlement and eventually an enslavement to anger, resentment and envy.

 This ancient story has just as much application today.
 The fate of those outside voices stirring us up to discontent and complaint about what we have from God is just as true now.
-It may take longer to have an effect than it does here with the quick and dramatic death of those who incited the grumbling.
+It may take longer to have the fatal effect than it does here with the quick and dramatic death of those who incited the grumbling.
 Yet, the end result of manipulating people to believe they are being short-changed by God or to create dissatisfaction for no good purpose is still the same.
-They may not physically die from a plague, but their souls wither and they end up in the same place – the grave of craving.
+They may not physically die from a plague but their souls wither and they end up in the same place – the grave of craving.
 The grave of relative deprivation.
 The grave of envy.